About Laura Gillian

 - That means that I was pregnant and /or breastfeeding for six years straight!

-- I learned right from day one of baby number two that what works for one child isn’t a formula for success for the others
+- I learned right from day one of baby number two that what works for one child isn’t a formula for success with the others

 - Poop: toilet-training came easily to one out of four – just to show me that I wasn’t a complete failure.
 That equals 8 years of thousands of diapers, and hundreds of hours cleaning and sanitizing